netwrix/privilege-secure/api-docs/AccessControlPolicy/GetActivityCardsWithPolicies.md

-## Get activity card information with access policy information
+## Get activity card information with access policy information (Auth)

 <a id="opIdGetActivityCardsWithPolicies"></a>